 Preventive care includes scheduled inspections, targeted pruning and soil management to avoid future surgery.
 You should inspect trees twice a year-spring and fall-and prune young trees every 2-5 years to develop strong structure.
 Apply 2-4 inches of mulch, keep it pulled back from the trunk, and run soil tests every 3-5 years to guide fertilization and amendment decisions.

 A practical program begins with a hazard inspection of trunk integrity, root-collar health and branch unions; if you find girdling roots, root-collar excavation or selective root pruning can restore stability.
-For pest outbreaks, deploy monitoring traps and localized treatments early to prevent spread.
+For pest outbreaks, deploy monitoring traps and localised treatments early to prevent spread.
 Document interventions and schedule follow-ups every 12-36 months based on species and site conditions to reduce emergency removals and extend service life.

 You need a blend of arboricultural knowledge and technical skill: tree physiology, decay recognition, structural assessment, rope access, rigging, and precision chainsaw work.
 Many professionals complete 2-4 years of on‑the‑job training, hold ISA Certified Arborist credentials or NPTC units, and read load charts for rigging; contractors commonly carry at least £1 million in liability insurance because a single miscut limb can cause major damage.